Ecosystems in Madagascar

 CORAL REEFS

-Madagascar has some 1,000 km of coral reef.
-Many turtles.
-Many sharks and whales.
+Madagascar has approximately 1,000 km of coral reefs, supporting turtles, sharks, and whales.